renovate-bot/GoogleCloudPlatform-_-agentsmithy/Agent_Templates/Runtime_envs/Cloud_Run/README.md

-# 🚀 End-to-End Gen AI App Starter Pack 🚀
+# 🚀 AgentSmithy Cloud Run Runtime Template 🚀

 > **From Prototype to Production in Minutes.**